 About the Professor

-Professor Anthony Triolo is a long-time Professor of International Relations and Environmental Politics at IAU.
+Professor Anthony Triolo is a Visiting Professor of Mediterranean Studies and Eco-gastronomy at IAU.
 He received a Bachelor’s degree (Summa Cum Laude) in International Affairs from the American University of Paris, and later earned a Master’s Degree in Strategic Studies (Histoire Militaire, Securite et Defense) from IEP, Aix-en-Provence, France in conjunction with Universite Paul Valery III, Montpellier, France.
 Professor Triolo is a veteran of the United States Marine Corps and has several years of hands-on experience managing sustainable and organic vineyards.
 His scholarly interests are centered around the relationships between international security and global environmental crisis with a particular focus on sustainable agriculture, which he sees as a possible panacea, playing a significant role in mitigating climate change, biodiversity loss, water scarcity and food insecurity.

 Did you know?
 Students who enroll in a January Term Seminar and the spring semester at one of IAU's campuses consecutively are eligible to receive a $2,000 grant credited to their spring semester invoice.
 In order to be eligible to receive the grant, students must participate in the Early Start Program during the week between the end of the January Term Seminar and the start of the spring semester.
 The Early Start Program allows students to move in with their hosts a week before the semester begins, receive language instruction, and participate in local cultural activities!
 Visit IAU's Scholarship page for additional details.